 - Medical history of family

 - Chromosome test

 - CMV Cytomegalovirus

-Once these tests are performed and they meet the necessary criterion, we take the sperm sample from the donor, wash and separate into vials.
-Then we freeze the sample.
+Once these tests are performed and they meet the necessary criterion, we take the sperm sample from the donor, and wash and separate them into vials.
+The sample is then frozen.
 We ask the donors to undergo the same blood tests again after 6 months.
-If the testing confirms again that all is clear, the sperm bank can then sell the sperm samples.
-Cryos have a particular criterion with their sperm donors producing good quality sperm, but a successful pregnancy is also dependant on the female also.
-If the female is also a good candidate with a positive response to treatment then the chances of successful pregnancy is 60%.
+If the testing confirms once again that all is clear, the sperm bank can then sell the sperm samples.
+Cryos have a particular criterion with their sperm donors producing good quality sperm, but a successful pregnancy is also dependent on the female as well.
+If the mother is also a good candidate and responds positively to treatment, then the chances of successful pregnancy is over 60%.